JonahDW/Image-processing/README.md

                         specified spectral index image.
 Can be FITS or CASA format. (default = do not measure spectral indices).
   --survey SURVEY       Name of the survey to be used in source ids.
+  --redo_catalog REDO_CATALOG
+                        Specify catalog file if you want some part of the process to be redone, but want to skip sourcefinding
 ```

 ## source_catalogue_crusher.py